princyok/princyok.github.io/_posts/2020-03-13-catching-ai-with-its-pants-down.markdown

 $$

 {% include indent_paragraph.html content=
 "Where the subscript $ j $ keeps track of datapoints.
-Or you can think of it as, $ i $ tracks the columns and $ j $ tracks rows in our toy dataset."
+Or you can think of it as, $ i $ tracks the columns and $ j $ tracks rows in our toy dataset.
+Note that $ w_0 $ is same as $ b $."
 %}

 So now we can write them as: